Spontaneous CP violation in the D_5-symmetric four-Higgs-doublet models: Real vacua

-For a more intuitive analysis of all the real vacua in Table \ref{Table:rvev}, we further classify them into the following three types:
+To provide a more intuitive analysis of the real vacua listed in Table \ref{Table:rvev}, we further classify them into the following three types:

-\begin{itemize} \item[(1)] The first type consists of the Normal vacua R-N-2, R-N-4a, R-N-4b, and R-N-4c.
-Vacuum R-N-4a can be regarded as a more general form of the other three vacua, as they can all be obtained by taking specific values of the parameters $v_i$ in R-N-4a.
+\begin{itemize} \item[(1)] The first type comprises the Normal vacua R-N-2, R-N-4a, R-N-4b, and R-N-4c.
+Vacuum R-N-4a is the most general among them, as the other three can be obtained by assigning specific values to the parameters $v_i$ in R-N-4a.

-\item[(2)] The second type consists of the Inert vacua R-I-1a and R-I-1b, where three of the $v_i$ are zero.
+\item[(2)] The second type comprises the Inert vacua R-I-1a and R-I-1b, with three of the $v_i$ set to zero.

-\item[(3)] The third type consists of the Inert vacua R-I-4a, R-I-4b, R-I-4c, and R-I-4d, where only one of the $v_i$ is zero. \end{itemize}
+\item[(3)] The third type comprises the Inert vacua R-I-4a, R-I-4b, R-I-4c, and R-I-4d, with only one of the $v_i$ set to zero. \end{itemize}